-The school newsletter, Tiger Talk, is published every Tuesday.
+The school newsletter, Tiger Talk, is published every Friday.
 Parent are strongly encouraged to regularly read Tiger Talk for current school information, and possible deadlines and due dates.
-Articles for Tiger Talk must be submitted by noon on Monday in writing or by email to www.school@trinity-lutheran.com.
-Tiger Talk will be distributed via email unless a printed copy is requested.
+Articles for Tiger Talk must be submitted by five on Tuesday by utilizing the form on the school website.
+Tiger Talk will be distributed via email (Constant Contact) unless a printed copy is requested.
 Extra copies will also be available in the office.
-Tiger Talk is also available in the digital locker on the School Insight system (teacherease).